emendir/py_ipfs_node/INSTALL.md

 Before installing the Kubo Python library, ensure you have the following prerequisites:

-1. **Go**: Version 1.19 or later is required to compile the Go IPFS bindings.
+1. **Go**: Version 1.19 is required to compile the Go IPFS bindings.
    - Install from [golang.org](https://golang.org/doc/install)
    - Verify with `go version`